Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 It is essential to have experienced counsel on your side when filing qui tam claims.
 False Claims Act litigation is often complex and expensive, as large companies and organizations have substantial funding for protecting their interests in the event of lawsuits.
 Further, if the government decides to join your case, having an attorney who is able to assist the government in achieving success will benefit you in terms of receiving a reward.

-Contact the qui tam attorneys at the Law Offices of Peter Angelos Law for a free evaluation of your claims.
+Contact the qui tam attorneys at the Peter Angelos Law on 410-216-0009 for a free evaluation of your claims.